Stock Options Trading for Beginners: Complete Free Basics Tutorial (2025 Updated)

 So yes, you would first need to own shares of the underlying stock for this strategy to ensure that you can fulfill your obligation if the call option is exercised.

-You would typically use this strategy if you anticipate a stock to be stagnant or if you’re bearish on the stock.
+You would typically use this strategy if you anticipate a stock to be stagnant, if you’re slightly bearish on the stock or you are willing to sell your stock anyways.

 If the stock price remains below the strike price until the expiration date, the options contract will expire worthless — which is great news for you, as you’d get to keep the premium the buyer had to pay you upfront as pure profits.